The Town of Matthews has a residential roll-out cart program for both garbage and recycling.

-Items Banned in NC Landfills That We Can No Longer Accept (Must Be Recycled)
+Items Banned by Law in NC Landfills That We Can No Longer Accept (Must Be Recycled)

 Electronics (tvs, computers, printers, scanners)